Wabkur/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that duplicates the last line of the file iacta script that deletes all the regular files with a .js extension that are present in the current directory and all its subfolders
+script that counts the number of directories and sub-directories in the current directory